cisagov/ScubaGoggles/baselines/classroom.md

 2. Select **Save**.

 #### GWS.CLASSROOM.1.2v0.3 Instructions
-1. For Who can join classes in your domain, select **Classes in your domain only**.
+1. For Which classes can users in your domain join, select **Classes in your domain only**.
 2. Select **Save**.

 ## 2. Classroom API